HritwikSinghal/My_guides/src/Manjaro_guides.md

 	- If you need dual-boot you can reactivate os-prober the easiest with the following command combination in a terminal
     	```sudo echo GRUB_DISABLE_OS_PROBER=false >> /etc/default/grub && sudo update-grub```

-- If terminal wont open after changing language to EN-IN in manjaro setting manager
+- If terminal wont open after changing language, add the language (EN-IN) again in manjaro setting manager.
 	- https://forum.manjaro.org/t/gnome-terminal-wont-open-after-update/52808